OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

 ogrinfo
 +++++++

-ogrinfo will be modified to honour OGRGeomCoordinatePrecision when outputing WKT geometries (or GeoJSON geometries for the -json output)
+ogrinfo will be modified to honour OGRGeomCoordinatePrecision when outputting WKT geometries (or GeoJSON geometries for the -json output)

 ogr2ogr